cthierst/OpenAlexVs.PostgreSQL/README.md

 Downloading data separately is not necessary to run the code files as they pull directly from the sources.

 ## Acknowledgments
-Created by [Coral Markan Davidson](https://github.com/camardavids) and [Chloe Thierstein](https://github.com/cthierst).
-Created using R, an open-source statistical programming language, and MobaXterm, an open-source remote desktop solution.
+Created by [Coral Markan Davidson](https://github.com/camardavids) and [Chloe Thierstein](https://github.com/cthierst) using R, an open-source statistical programming language, and MobaXterm, an open-source remote desktop solution.

 We would like to give special thanks to [Leslie Barnes](https://onesearch.library.utoronto.ca/library-staff/leslie-barnes) for her invaluable help, guidance, and insight on this project.
 Much of this project's development is credited to her help.